ALYAMBR/GDR/README.md

 Genetic Dimension Reduction - algorithm for interpretable dimension reduction for tabular data in problem of binary classification.
 This repository contains prototype version of the algorithm and code used to make benchmarks.

-Developed and implemented during research work in Novosibirsk Research Center of Huawei by Nikita Radeev.
+Developed and implemented during research work in Novosibirsk State University by Nikita Radeev.

 ## Test Data
 Datasets are not uploaded here but you can find them on OpenML (https://www.openml.org/) by task id: